 To the extent they remain unvested and outstanding, stock options granted to non-employee directors become fully vested automatically upon a change of control of the Company.
-Each non-employee director has the right to nullify this acceleration of vesting, in whole or in part, if it would cause the director to pay excise taxes under the requirements of the Internal Revenue Code.
+Each nonemployee director has the right to nullify this acceleration of vesting, in whole or in part, if it would cause the director to pay excise taxes under the requirements of the Internal Revenue Code.

-STOCK OPTION AWARDS TO NEW DIRECTORS

-Each new non-employee director receives an initial stock option award to purchase a number of shares equal to 5/3rds of the number of shares of common stock underlying the most recent regular annual stock option award to a non-employee director; and, with respect to the annual stock option award to a non-employee director in respect of the first year of his or her service, the number of shares of common stock underlying such annual award are prorated based on the date as of which the non-employee director first becomes a member of the board of directors.
+STOCK OPTION AWARDS TO NEW DIRECTORS Each new non-employee director receives an initial stock option award to purchase a number of shares equal to 5/3rds of the number of shares of common stock underlying the most recent regular annual stock option award to a non-employee director; and, with respect to the annual stock option award to a non-employee director in respect of the first year of his or her service, the number of shares of common stock underlying such annual award are prorated based on the date as of which the non-employee director first becomes a member of the board of directors.
 These guidelines were adopted by the board of directors at the recommendation of the Corporate Governance and Compliance Committee after taking into account all factors deemed relevant, including those described under "Overview" above.
-The January 2017 pro-rated annual stock option awards to Drs.
-Bassler and Zoghbi and the January 2017 initial stock option award to Dr. Coles (each shown in the table below), as well as the January 2018 pro-rated annual stock option award to Dr. Coles (to be reported in the Director Compensation Table in the proxy statement for the 2019 annual shareholder meeting), followed these guidelines.

-COMPENSATION ARRANGEMENTS OF THE CHAIRMAN OF THE BOARD OF DIRECTORS

-On December 31, 1998, we entered into an employment agreement with the Chairman of the board of directors, Dr. Vagelos.
+The January 2017 pro-rated annual stock option award to Dr. Coles (to be reported in the Director Compensation Table in the proxy statement for the 2019 annual shareholder meeting), followed these guidelines.
+COMPENSATION ARRANGEMENTS OF THE CHAIRMAN On December 31, 1998, we entered into an employment agreement with the Chairman of the board of directors, Dr. Vagelos.
 He did not become an officer of the Company or change his title.
 Pursuant to the terms of his employment agreement, Dr. Vagelos receives an annual salary of \$100,000.
 In the employment agreement, we agreed to recommend to the Compensation Committee that stock option grants be made to Dr. Vagelos for calendar years 2000 through 2003 in the amount of the greater of (a) 125,000 shares or (b) 125% of the highest annual option award granted to an officer of the Company.
+OF THE BOARD OF DIRECTORS In 2011, the Compensation Committee determined that Dr. Vagelos's target grant would be equal to ten times the annual grant for a non-employee member of the board of directors, setting his target award at 150,000 shares of common stock underlying stock options.
+In each of December 2013, 2014, 2015, and 2016, the Compensation Committee reduced the award to